phillipjoveski/churchhill-house-html-css/docs/module-1/design-3.md

 ## Tools
 As you can imagine, there are a heap of tools you can use.
-It doesn't raelly matter what you use, as long as you can export your work!
+It doesn't really matter what you use, as long as you can export your work!
 Here's a few which are good:

 * [Moqups](https://moqups.com/pricing/sign-up?p=Ewy0d).
 Has a great free account you can use.
 * [Proto.io](https://proto.io/)